arduino/help-center-content/content/Arduino Cloud/Web Editor/Import-your-sketchbook-and-libraries-to-the-Web-Editor.md

 ---
-title: "Import your sketchbook and libraries to the Web Editor"
+title: "Import your sketchbook and libraries to the Cloud Editor"
 id: 360011890519
 ---

-It is possible to import easily all your sketches and libraries from Arduino IDE (desktop Arduino software) to Arduino Web Editor (online version of Arduino IDE) in just a few clicks.
-This comes very handy as all your projects will be saved in the cloud and are accessible from any computer.
+It is possible to import easily all your sketches and libraries from Arduino IDE (desktop Arduino software) to the Cloud Editor (online version of Arduino IDE) in just a few clicks.
+This comes very handy as all your projects will be saved in Arduino Cloud and are accessible from any computer.

-In addition, Arduino Web Editor allows you to import sketches and files in the following formats:
+In addition, the Cloud Editor allows you to import sketches and files in the following formats:

 * Single sketches in `.ino`, `.pde` and `.zip` format.
 * Libraries in `.zip` format.